Sigmmma/c20/src/content/h2/tools/h2-ek/h2-standalone-build/readme.md

 * <kbd>4</kbd>: Toggles remastered sound

 ## Camera Perspective
-* <kbd>Backslash</kbd>: While controlling a unit, press this key to switch to another existing unit.
+* <kbd>Backslash</kbd>: While controlling a unit, press this key to posses the closest unit.
-* <kbd>Right Parenthesis</kbd> While controlling a unit, press this key to any existing unit.
+* <kbd>Right Parenthesis</kbd> While controlling a unit, press this key to switch to through any existing units.

 # Debug camera controls
 To enter into the debug camera, open the [console][developer-console] and enter `debug_camera_save` followed by `debug_camera_load` or press <kbd>Backspace</kbd> until you are in flying camera mode.
 Movement of the camera is a little different than in Sapien.
 You do _not_ need to hold the middle mouse button and the camera moves in the direction it's pointed rather than its vertical movement being controlled exclusively with buttons.